-The bill, if enacted, will allow Iowa-born adult adopted people to request and obtain their own original birth certificates, subject to the right of a birthparent to redact information on the record.
+The law allows Iowa-born adult adopted people to request and obtain their own original birth certificates, subject to the right of a birthparent to redact information on the record and on medical history forms.

 Who can request a copy of the original birth certificate?

-The bill initially creates three categories of people who can request a copy of the adopted person’s original birth certificate:
+The law creates three categories of people who can request a copy of the adopted person’s original birth certificate (you can also review the flowchart below):

 Adoptees Born Before 1971

 An adopted person who was born before January 1, 1971, has right to apply for his or her own original birth record immediately upon enactment of HF855.
-The bill specifically makes eligibility for pre-1971 adoptees immediately available at the time the governor signs the bill.
-Whether the Iowa Department of Health will be able to process the requests immediately is not fully known.
+The law specifically makes eligibility for pre-1971 adoptees immediately available at the time the governor signs the bill.

 Adoptees Born After 1970